The 2025 Status list is live ! View all posts

 • For oily skin, exfoliate 2-3 times a week to prevent clogged pores.

-• Always follow up with a moisturizer after exfoliating to restore hydration.
+• Always follow up with a moisturiser after exfoliating to restore hydration.

 Step 3: Toning – Balance and Prep Your Skin

-• For dry or sensitive skin, look for hydrating toners with ingredients like hyaluronic acid or rose water.
+• For dry or sensitive skin, look for hydrating toners that contain ingredients such as hyaluronic acid or rose water.

-• For oily or acne-prone skin, toners with ingredients like witch hazel, salicylic acid, or niacinamide can help control oil and prevent breakouts.
+• For oily or acne-prone skin, toners containing ingredients such as witch hazel, salicylic acid, or niacinamide can help control oil and prevent breakouts.

 How to Apply Toner: